 Many critics cite the film's brutal nature and seamless fusion of Eastern mythology and hard crime lore as the core of its brilliance.
 Professional reviewers suggest going into the film blind, so maybe skip the trailer for this one.

 Directed by: Na Hong-jin

 Also Rankedsee more on The Wailing

 This 2016 Persian film takes us into the lives of Shideh and her daughter, Dorsa.
 The two are left alone in an apartment after Shideh's husband, Dr. Iraj, is drafted to work in the war zone during the 1988 Tehran missile attacks.

-Dorsa soon begins asking questions about the legendary Djinn, spirits drawn to places of turmoil, anxiety, and fear.
-Shideh and Dorsa must contend with the possibility that the legends may be true.
+Dorsa soon begins asking questions about the legendary jinn, spirits drawn to places of turmoil, anxiety, and fear.
+Shideh and Dorsa must contend with the possibility that the legends are true.

 Under the Shadow is a critical darling due to its subtle but unnerving nature.
-The film has a boiling frog type of buildup; the tension is gradual and quiet, but it slowly burns you up.
+The film has a boiling frog type of buildup; the tension is gradual and quiet, but it slowly burns you.

-The Babadook centers on the dysfunctional single-parent household of Amelia and her son Samuel.
-Samuel's father died in a car accident while driving Amelia to the hospital to give birth, leaving them both off-center and different than the people around them.
+The Babadook centers on the dysfunctional household of Amelia and her son, Samuel.
+Samuel's father died in a car accident while driving Amelia to the hospital to give birth, leaving them both off-center and different from the people around them.
 One day, a book about "the Babadook" appears, and Amelia reads it to Samuel.
 The book terrifies the child and sets off a chain of horrifying events in their lives.

-Critics are obsessed with this Australian horror film due to its ability to weave the anxieties of motherhood into a traditional boogeyman story.
+Critics are obsessed with this Australian horror film due to it weaving the anxieties of motherhood into a traditional boogeyman story.